France's SocGen, BNP prepare retail banking cuts - sources

 France's economic recovery is lagging many others in the euro zone and its unemployment rate is at almost 11 percent.
 President Francois Hollande, whose popularity is at a record low, is counting on a planned 30 billion-euro corporate tax break to ensure France does not fall too far behind.

 BNP and SocGen have kickstarted company-wide drives to cut costs to offset the fragile economic recovery and new regulatory curbs on banks' risk-taking.
-BNP is targeting 2 billion euros (1.6 billion pounds) in savings by 2015, while SocGen is targeting 900 million in the same period.
+BNP is targeting 2 billion euros ($2.7 billion) in savings by 2015, while SocGen is targeting 900 million in the same period.

 "There will be 192 fewer jobs for (SocGen's) French retail bank, though these will not be straight layoffs," said one of the sources, without giving a specific timeframe, adding that it would involve employees retiring or being reassigned elsewhere in the company.
 "At GTPS (payments services) there will be 42 job cuts out of 89 total."